neondatabase/website/content/docs/postgres/query-performance.md

 This command rebuilds all indexes on the specified table.

-Generally, you’ll want to perform these types of operations when it will have the least impact, or you’ll want to plan some maintenance downtime for a clean-up.
+Generally, you’ll want to perform these types of operations when they will have the least impact, or you’ll want to plan some maintenance downtime for a clean-up.

 ## Right-size your compute